 Some mums find that their baby falls asleep easier with a dummy, so it may be worth trying one out to see if your baby likes it.
 Sucking a dummy can also help send your baby back to sleep if they wake up during the night which means you won't have to get up.
-Plus experts say that putting your baby to sleep with a dummy can reduce the risk of cot death.

-If you're breastfeeding, wait until your baby is 4 weeks old before you introduce a dummy as it could affect your milk supply since your baby might not feel like feeding as much after sucking.
+If you're breastfeeding, wait until your baby is four weeks old before you introduce a dummy as it could affect your milk supply since your baby might not feel like feeding as much after sucking.

 On the other hand, if you find your baby is waking up in the night because the dummy keeps falling out of their mouth, you might like to consider taking their dummy away.

 Have you tried altering the lights in your baby's room?

 Newborns don't realise that night time means bedtime, but you can help your baby learn and create a relaxing atmosphere in the evenings by softening the lighting in their room.

 Try turning off any overhead lights and switch on a lamp or night light instead.

 If the lighter summer evenings (and mornings) seem to be messing up your baby's sleeping pattern, invest in blackout blinds to block out the light.
 Also make sure that light isn't creeping in from under a door and waking your baby up.
 Next time they wake up early, instead of going straight to your baby, go inside, shut the door and see if you can see any reason why they've suddenly woken.

 The last feed before bedtime